 Posh Panda Review

 Posh Panda is an accidentally barefoot shoe brand from Canada.
-Kayla hand makes moccasins for babies, kids, and adults (all the way up to a women’s US 11).
+Kayla hand makes moccasins and mary janes for babies, kids, and adults (all the way up to a women’s US 11).
 But for being an accident she pretty much nails it!
 These lightweight moccasins are spacious, zero drop, and suuuper flexible.
 Not to mention, they come in leopard, metallic, and some gorgeous colors that are rare finds in the barefoot shoe world.

 These mocs are constructed simply, with elastic around the ankle to pull on easily.
 The upper is single ply leather, with a suede insole and a rubber or suede outsole.
 Like I said, simple!
 And that means they can be resoled easily to get lots of life out of them.